CoEDL/elpis-wiki/Running-Elpis.md

 FLASK_APP=elpis flask run

 **Now you're able to run elpis in your browser.
-Go to the url that is output in the terminal (Example 127.0.0.1:5000)**
+Go to the url that is output in the terminal in your browser (Example 127.0.0.1:5000)**